arnaudin/arnaudin.github.io/_projects/photography.md

 time_period: 2000-2022
 thumbnail: "/projects/photography/photography-thumbnail.jpg"

-intro: |
-  I'm in the process of reorganizing my photos and finding them a new home.
-In the meantime, enjoy a small sampling below.

 content_layout:
   - section_layout: text
     content: |
+      I'm in the process of reorganizing my photos and finding them a new home.
+In the meantime, enjoy a small sampling below.

       ### Landscapes and Nature

   - section_layout: 1col-10-centered